• Skip to primary navigation

 ×

-If your garden or fridge is overflowing with zucchini, this creamy zucchini pesto (aka zucchini basil sauce) is a fresh, summery way to use it up.
-Toss with pasta, spread on sandwiches, or spoon onto roasted veggies.
-It is vegetable-packed, dairy-free, full of flavor, and ready in about 15 minutes.
+If your garden or fridge is overflowing with zucchini, this creamy vegan zucchini pesto is a fresh, summery way to use it up.
+Toss it with pasta, spread it on sandwiches, or spoon it onto roasted veggies.
+It's vegetable-packed, dairy-free, full of flavor, and ready in about 15 minutes.

 If you're anything like me, once you start blending herbs and nuts into saucy goodness, it's hard to stop.

-And here is my new favorite.
-This zucchini basil spread or zucchini pesto is creamy, vegan, herby, and light-but still totally satisfying.
+This vegan zucchini pesto is creamy, herby, and light - but still totally satisfying.
 It's the one I reach for when the summer garden explodes with zucchini and basil.
+No dairy, no fuss, and honestly more flavorful than a lot of classic pestos I've tried.

 I've got a whole lineup of pesto favorites, from the bold and punchy Thai Basil Pesto to the rich, tangy Vegan Sun-Dried Tomato Pesto, and a nut-free option like my Sunflower Seed Pesto.
 You can even try this Lemony Arugula Artichoke Dip, which doubles as a fresh, zesty pesto for tossing with pasta or spreading on sandwiches.